 Connecting an Icom Transceiver to your PC

-The basic function of the interface is voltage level conversion from the RS-232 levels used in a standard serial port (+12 and -12 VDC) and the TTL levels used by your transceiver (+5, and 0 VDC).
-The interface itself requires power, which can be provided either externally, or with some circuits by using one of the serial port modem control signals as a power source.
+Computer control of older Icom transceivers is accomplished via a bidirectional CI-V bus, which uses an asynchronous protocol communicated via TTL voltage levels.
+Thus an external interface between your Computer and your transceiver's CI-V jack is required.
+The basic function of the interface is voltage level conversion from the RS-232 levels used in a standard serial port (+12 and -12 VDC) and the TTL levels used by your transceiver's CI-V bus (+5, and 0 VDC).
+The interface itself requires power, which can be provided either externally, or with some interfaces by using one of the serial port modem control signals as a power source.

 There are two decisions that will drive your choice: